 There are so many coming-of-age stories every year that it's rare to see a mature love story.
-Even though Ira Sachs' "Love is Strange," which debuted at Sundance and plays Tribeca this week, is about two gay men who get married, it's more about aging love.
+Even though Ira Sachs' "Love is Strange," which debuted at Sundance, is about two gay men who get married, it's more about aging love.
 It's touching how much these men love each other.

 Sachs recognizes that Lithgow and Molina, at their age, don't get these kind of romantic leading roles anymore.
 "Whether it's gay or straight, it's a romantic film," he says.